 Arkansas State University College of Nursing and Health Professions now requires background checks for students admitted to professional programs if the screening is required by an affiliate requirement.
 This is to ensure compliance with agreements between the College and Clinical Facilities.
 Arkansas State University's College of Nursing and Health Professions has worked with Verified Credentials, Inc. to establish an acceptable screening procedure.
-This cost of the background check is \$47.50.
-Applicants who fail to submit a background check will not be eligible to participate in the clinical experience.
+New students should use the link and code found on the letter provided.
+If after reviewing these instructions you continue to have questions or experience difficulty, please contact the Verified Credentials Client Services team at clientservices@verifiedcredentials.com or 1.800.938.6090. \\If you already have a QualifiedFirst (QF) account and need to use an additional code, log into your QF account and enter the code where is says "Have a code" and click Go.
+If you forgot your password, click Forgot Password? at the login page and follow the instructions.
+Contact Client Services if you need further assistance.